 At Fireflies, our teaching philosophy is rooted in a developmentally appropriate approach to learning.

-In mixed-age classrooms, children are more likely to cooperate than compete.
+When put into a classroom based on readiness, children are more likely to cooperate than compete.
 This spirit of cooperation and caring makes it possible for children to see each other as individuals as opposed to competitors.

-Mixed-age classrooms generate a family of learners who support and care for one another.
+This way of planning classes generates a family of learners who support and care for one another.
 Older children have the opportunity to serve as mentors and take leadership roles.
 They model more sophisticated approaches to problem solving, helping younger children to accomplish tasks they would not be able to do independently.
 This dynamic increases the older child’s level of independence and competence while increasing the younger child’s spirit of belonging in a community of learners.

 Individualized Pace of Learning

 Our teachers tailor instruction for each student, rather than setting the instruction pace for a whole group.
 This is a striking difference from traditional education in which, for example, every child is expected to master the same concept at the same time as their peers.
 By teaching to the student’s individual academic readiness and abilities, rather than the assumptions of what their chronological age can handle, we help the student progress at their own pace.
 They can progress more quickly in the areas that come naturally to them, and with a better understanding of the material.
 In contrast, students can take their time without competition.
 If a student is not progressing and the teacher becomes concerned, the parent and teacher can address the issue and discuss further resources to help the child succeed.